-The Pros and Cons of Crowdfunding17th April 2018
+The Pros and Cons of CrowdfundingPublished on 17th April 2018 - Last update on 8th January 2019

 If you run a startup or a developing SME, raising the funds that you need to achieve your short and long-term goals can be more difficult if you’ve got a limited trading history.
 That’s why a growing number of aspiring UK entrepreneurs are choosing to explore how Crowdfunding can help.
 Although this can be a useful way of raising funds on the back of external investors during the early stages of your business, it may not always be the most suitable solution available.
 That’s why, before deciding on Crowdfunding, you need to make sure that you’re fully informed about what this type funding may mean for your business.
 So to help shine some light on the subject, here are some of the pros and cons of heading down the Crowdfunding route.